The best thing about food is it makes it possible for you to taste experience age-old cultures and traditions in one bite.

 Northeastern Thailand still remains somewhat hidden from the droves of tourists that visit each year, and a true taste of Thailand is easily found here.
 Bordering Cambodia and Laos, the dishes that hail from these parts are popular throughout the country but less known outside Thailand.
 The most notable ingredient is pla ra (fermented fish).
 Enjoy simple but flavourful food like gai yang (grilled chicken spiked with tart lemon and sugar) and learn the art of eating sticky rice with your right hand.

 The valleys and mountainous terrain in this region were once part of the Lanna Kingdom, and the traditional dishes are very different to the rest of Thailand.
 The style of cuisine found here shares traits with Isaan.
-Some of the most popular dishes include sai oua (a spicy sausage made with pork, lemongrass and Thai seasoning) and of course, khao soi, a coconut milk based noodle soup that has roots in Myanmar and Laos.
+Some of the most popular dishes include sai oua (a spicy sausage made with pork, lemongrass and Thai seasoning) and of course, khao soi, a coconut milk-based noodle soup that has roots in Myanmar and Laos.

 Encompassing the former kingdoms of Sukhothai and Ayutthaya, this central Thai region has the luxury of borrowing from all the areas that surround it.
 As a result, many dishes found in the north and south make their way here.
 Coconut milk features heavily in recipes.
 One of the most famous dishes in the world comes from here: pad Thai.

 South of Bangkok, you’ll find fiery curries.
 Some will be on the sweeter side, and some will make you want to mop your brow.
 Food in this region of Thailand have Malaysian and Indonesian flavours and ingredients.
-Famous dishes include Massaman curry and a Thai-style biryani called khao mok which is a specialty of southern Thailand’s Muslim community.
+Famous dishes include Massaman curry and a Thai-style biryani called khao mok which is a speciality of southern Thailand’s Muslim community.

 Beyond that national dish of pad Thai